 Exchange-Traded Funds.
 Exchange Traded Funds ("ETFs") are typically open-end investment companies that are bought and sold on a national securities exchange.
 When the Fund invests in an ETF, it will bear additional expenses based on its pro rata share of the ETF's operating expenses, including the potential duplication of management fees.
 The risk of owning an ETF generally reflects the risks of owning the underlying securities it holds.
 Many ETFs seek to replicate a specific benchmark index.
-However, an ETF may not fully replicate the performance of its benchmark index for many reasons, including because of the temporary unavailability of certain index securities in the secondary market or discrepancies between the ETF and the index with respect to the weighting of securities or the number of stocks held.
-Lack of liquidity in an ETF could result in an ETF being more volatile than the underlying portfolio of securities it holds.
+However, an ETF may not fully replicate the performance of its benchmark index for many reasons, including because of the ETF and the index with respect to the weighting of securities or the number of stocks held.
+Lack of liquidity in an ETF could result in an ETF being more volatile than the underlying securities it holds.
 In addition, because of ETF expenses, compared to owning the underlying securities directly, it may be more costly to own an ETF.